Patrick Wales-Dinan is in his second year as the cross country/distance coach at Long Beach State.

 Wales-Dinan assisted in guiding the Williams College men's and women's cross country teams to consecutive NCAA Division III championship appearances, including a runner-up finish for the men's squad in the fall of 2009.
 The men also won the conference and regional title in 2009.
 On the women's side, Wales-Dinan coached Gossels to NCAA Regional Athlete of the Year accolades and a second-place performance at the national championships, the second-highest finish ever by a Williams female runner.

-As a student-athlete, Wales-Dinan was a three-time All-New England Division III athlete at Bates College.
+As a student-athlete himself, Wales-Dinan was a three-time All-New England Division III athlete at Bates College.
 He was also the state champion in the 800m and was a member of Bates' 2004 NCAA Division III Cross Country Championship qualifying team.
 Wales-Dinan graduated from Bates College with a bachelor's degree in economics in 2005.

 After graduating, Wales-Dinan served as the head coach for the cross country and track & field teams at Traip Academy in Kittery, Maine, from 2005-08.
 At Traip, he helped his athletes qualify for the NSIC meet in New York and led the cross country teams to top-five finishes at the state meet for two consecutive seasons.